immutable/unreal-immutable-sdk/README.md

 To install the plugin download it into your project's `Plugins` folder, e.g.: `MyGame/Plugins/unreal-immutable-sdk`.

 > [!NOTE]
 > For Unreal Engine 4.26 and above we use Blui as a browser instead of inbuilt browser.
+> Install Blui Plugin only for UE4.
-Please update `immutable.uplugin->Plugins->WebBrowserWidget` to false and restart your UE4 editor.
+> Please update `immutable.uplugin->Plugins->WebBrowserWidget` to false and restart your UE4 editor.
+> For Unreal Engine 5.0 and above we use inbuilt browser.

 ### Setup